Kot Engenharia

 Figure 1: Example of dredging, dewatering and water treatment.
 [1]

-Kot has carried out a CFD analysis of the drag on the floats of a dredger's feed pipe.
-The dredgers in question are responsible for removing tailings from the reservoir resulting from the bauxite ore washing process.
-These tailings are transported through a pipe to the reservoir wall.
-This pipe, in turn, is dragged by the dredger which, in contact with the fluid, generates a drag force contrary to the movement of the vessels.
+Kot conducted a study analyzing the drag forces on the floats of a dredge’s feed pipe using CFD analysis.
+These dredges are responsible for removing tailings from the reservoir that result from the bauxite ore washing process.
+Subsequently, these tailings are transported through a pipe to the reservoir wall.
+This pipe, in turn, is dragged by the dredger, which, upon contact with the fluid, generates a drag force opposite to the movement of the vessels.

 Objective

-The main objective of the study was to assess the drag force exerted by the movement of the dredgers, in order to enable the sizing of the wire rope and anchor bollards.
+The main objective of the study was to evaluate the drag force exerted by the movement of the dredgers, in order to determine the appropriate sizing of the steel cable and the anchor heads.

 Development

-When starting the analysis, the model was created and the boundary conditions - such as the flow of water perpendicular to the pipe - were defined and used.
-Figures 2 and 3 below show the computer model generated for the study and the mesh used in the model, respectively.
+First, at the start of the analysis, the model was created, and the boundary conditions—such as water flow perpendicular to the pipe—were defined and applied.
+Figures 2 and 3 show the computational model generated for the study and the mesh used in the model, respectively.

 Figure 2: Model used in CFD analysis.
 [3]